Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Rebuilding and recovery

 Many small business owners in the Twin Cities who were affected by the riots and looting found they had to pay for repairs and rebuilding out of their own pockets as insurance payments fell well short of amounts needed.
 A proposed $300 million Minnesota recovery fund, that included $168 million for small businesses and nonprofits to rebuild, did not receive backing from the state legislature in 2020 when Republicans who controlled the Minnesota Senate objected.
 In June 2021, state lawmakers agreed to a $150 million small business relief program, but it require businesses to seek an up-front, 2-to-1 match.
 It was also available to any business in the state for economic recovery and not focused on businesses affected by the riots in Minneapolis and Saint Paul.
 By the end of 2021, no business damaged during the unrest had received any state aid or loans.
 Only about $20 million of the state funds were earmarked for Minneapolis and $7 million for Saint Paul for rebuilding from the May 2020 riots.
 In Minneapolis, the communities along the Lake Street corridor, West Broadway in North Minneapolis, and the area around 38th and Chicago were the only ones eligible for the state funds.The recovery process for many of the small, independent businesses that burned down near the third police precinct station at Lake Street and Minnehaha Avenue was described as slow.
 The owner of the Gandhi Mahal Restaurant near Minnehaha Avenue who famously said, "Let my building burn.
 Justice needs to be served," during the initial riots, became an international symbol of the unrest.
 However, six months later he was left paying for $80,000 in demolition costs out of pocket and was worried about his future.
-Demolition costs for many properties were between $200,000 to $300,000, which was more than the buildings were worth before being burned down.
+Demolition costs for many properties were between $200,000 and $300,000, which was more than the buildings were worth before being burned down.
 In August 2020, the City of Minneapolis agreed to demolish some properties and passed on the assessed cost to property owners; a $2 million hardship fund was set up for property owners that could not pay.
 Four months later the city had little to show for the efforts as some of the ugliest and most hazardous piles of rubble remained.
 The owners of Town Talk diner on East Lake Street sued the city for $4.5 million.
 The landmark restaurant burned down on May 28, 2020, after police vacated the third police precinct building and abandoned the East Lake Street area.